zyphelabs/caustics/README.md

 ## Acknowledgments

 This project is inspired by the excellent work done on [Prisma Client Rust](https://github.com/Brendonovich/prisma-client-rust), which provides a type-safe database client for Rust.
-While Caustics is not derived from Prisma Client Rust, it shares similar design goals of providing an ergonomic, type-safe database interface and is intended to be a drop-in replacement for most of the features.
+While Caustics is not derived from Prisma Client Rust, it shares similar design goals of providing an ergonomic, type-safe database interface and is intended to be a drop-in replacement for most of its features.

 ## License